subpixelch/statamic-boilerplate/README.md

 STATIC_CACHE_FILE_PATH=static
 STATIC_CACHE_IGNORE_QUERY=true
 ```
 These settings cannot be changed through the control panel.
+A `.env.example` is included in the project to get you started.

 ## Included Add-ons
 90% Of sites that we build need the following Add-ons so they're included by default, these can be removed easily:
 - Sitemap
 - CookieConsent

-Take a look at our [public repositories](https://github.com/marbles) to see if we might have another addon that might be useful to you.
+Take a look at our [repositories](https://github.com/marbles) to see if we might have another addon that might be useful to you.